 - Use a sharp knife to cut the watermelon exactly in half, making two bowl shapes of watermelon.
 Then place one half on a table, so that the flesh is facing up, and use the knife to dig around the edge of the flesh, and separate it from the rind.
 Try to remove the flesh in one big chunk—or as big a chunk as possible!

-- Then slice the watermelon flesh into large circles, each about ¾” thick.
+- Then slice the watermelon flesh into large circles, each about ¾ of an inch thick.

 - You will be left with one half of the watermelon with the flesh and rind intact together, the watermelon slices, and one round bowl of rind.
 Turn the rind over so that it makes a dome, and place it on a platter lined with fresh mint.
 Put it aside—you’ll be using it soon.

 - The remaining half of your melon will be cut up as well, but this one will be a little easier, because you don’t need to keep the rind “dome” intact.
 For the second half, cut your watermelon into circles, rind attached.
-Each circle should be about ¾” thick (for this recipe, it's better to make them thicker not thinner if you're unsure of the size).
+Each circle should be about ¾ of an inch thick (for this recipe, it's better to make them thicker, not thinner if you're unsure of the size).
 Then use a sharp knife to cut off the rinds, leaving a circle of juicy red watermelon intact.

 - Now’s the time for your child to get in on the action!
-Lay all of the watermelon circles on a clean cutting surface, and invite your child to use the cookie cutter to cut the flesh into star shapes.
-For your young learners, this is a great time to point out some early lessons in spatial thinking: many star cutters can “tessellate" - i.e. their points can be lined up side by side to make a repeating pattern - which will minimize your watermelon waste.
+Lay all of the watermelon circles on a clean cutting surface and invite your child to use the cookie cutter to cut the flesh into star shapes.
+For your young learner, this is a great time to point out some early lessons in spatial thinking: many star cutters can “tessellate," i.e. their points can be lined up side by side to make a repeating pattern—which will minimize your watermelon waste.
 See how many complete stars your child can make from one watermelon circle.